 I flew China Southern Airlines to Guangzhou, China and then onto

 Little Charm Hanoi Hostel.
 A 4 bed Female Dormitory Room was ONLY VND 1,119,800 or CAD $64.00!
-For 4 nights!
+For 4 nights! (there are much less expensive hostels to stay in for $4-5 per night, but, I wanted mid-range and all girls, 4 bed so it’s a bit more expensive).
 I needed to stay an extra night because my trip to Ha Long Bay was changed by a day – and was transferred into a 6 bed women’s dorm with no problem, staff here are quite accommodating and friendly.
 Free breakfast and WiFi access were included in the price.

 I REALLY liked this hostel – it has an excellent rating on Booking.com (which I booked via Ebates to earn free Ebates cash back rewards).
 It’s set a 2-minute walk from Old City Gate in Hồ Hoàn Kiếm district.
 It offers a really nice accommodation.
 It also features an indoor swimming pool, and a bar (there is a FREE happy hour daily, but again due to Tết – they served tea – not quite the same lol).
 All units are fitted with personal lockers, and a personal reading light – good for blogging late a night (I admit I did not do that – I was typically asleep by 8 PM lol).
 Guests have access to the shared bathroom, equipped with a shower and free toiletries.
 A continental breakfast is available each morning at the property.
 I’d definitely recommend staying here if you’re into hostels – this was top notch and didn’t feel like a hostel at all.